nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_hierarchical_manifests.rst

 By default, using SUIT’s hierarchical manifest involves using your own generated manifests (OEM-controlled) in combination with manifests provided by Nordic Semiconductor (particularly for the Secure Domain (SecDom) and System Controller).
 An example of how this would be implemented includes:

-* OEM-controlled manifests
+* OEM-controlled manifests:

    * A root manifest that coordinates update and invocation processes on its dependency manifests.
      It does not belong to any domain or control any local domain resources.

    * A dependency manifest for each of the domains, such as the application and radio domains.

-* Nordic Semiconductor controlled manifests - for the SecDom, including the System Controller.
+* Nordic Semiconductor controlled manifests - For the SecDom, including the System Controller.
   They will be released by Nordic Semiconductor and can be incorporated into the firmware update package prepared by the OEM.

 To perform a DFU procedure on the nRF54H20 SoC, you can use manifest templates provided by Nordic Semiconductor and the **suit-generator** to create an update package.